avelez-espino/ForecastR_Phase3_Release4/README.md

 	Windows  7; Office 2007
 	Windows  8; Office 2007

-(2) ForecastR Phase-3 Release4 has been tested with R versions 3.3.2. and 3.3.3
+(2) ForecastR Phase-3 Release4 has been tested with R versions 3.3.2. and 3.3.3.
+There have been reported problems trying to run this version of ForecastR with R 3.4.3 and 3.5.0

 (3) Users need to have a Java version 1.6.0 or greater.
      Also Java and R architectures (32-bit vs. 64-bit) must be compatible.